takugian/quick-tutorials-with-aws/loadbalancer/loadbalancerstickinesssession/README.md

 # loadbalancerstickinesssession

-This project creates:
-- An Application Load Balancer in front of a Lambda function with stickiness session enabled
+This project creates an Application Load Balancer with stickiness session enabled.
-- A Lambda function;

 ## Helpful links